You’ve probably heard of mindfulness meditation before.

 4. Mindfulness For Children In General

-The benefits seen in mindfulness for children with autism are mirrored when looking at mindfulness practices for neurotypical children.
+The benefits seen in mindfulness for autistic children are mirrored when looking at mindfulness practices for neurotypical children.

 This is because mindfulness teaches children how to be calm, which puts them in a better position to learn and respond to conditions and stressors in the world.